Chester Arthur Brewer

 Known for his mastery of scuffing baseballs and guidance of young players, Chet Brewer played a role on the baseball scene for decades.
 Born in Kansas, Brewer's family moved to Des Moines, IA when he was young because of racism in Kansas.
 In Iowa, Brewer could go to integrated schools.
 A fan of Bullet Joe Rogan as a kid, Brewer became a pitcher.
 He joined Brown's Tennessee Rats, a lesser blackball team that included music and acting to increase attendance.
 Brewer moved on to the Gilkerson Union Giants, then joined the Kansas City Monarchs at the age of 17 in 1924.
 That year the Monarchs won their first Negro World Series, though the teenaged Brewer did not appear.
 He was 4-1 in '25 and again sat out the Series.
 In 1926 he became a regular member of the Monarch rotation.
 At the age of 19, he was 14-1, tying former idol Rogan for third in the Negro National League in victories; he led in winning percentage and was second to strikeouts to Bill Foster.
 He struggled the next two seasons.

 In '29, Brewer bounced back by going 17-3 to lead Kansas City to first after two years missing the pennant.
 That year he was second in the league in wins (behind John Williams of the St. Louis Stars and led in winning percentage for the second time.
 His 2.86 RA led the NNL.
 In 1930 he slipped to 13-10, tied for 5th in the NNL in wins and struck out 109, second to Foster.
 That year he partook in the first of many famous duels he pitched over the years.
-On August 7 the 23-year old faced 45-year old Smokey Joe Williams of the Homestead Grays in the "Battle of the Butchered Balls".
+On August 2, 1930, the 23-year old faced 45-year old Smokey Joe Williams of the Homestead Grays in the "Battle of the Butchered Balls".
 The Monarchs had begun to use lights that season and the two doctored-ball specialists went 12 innings.
 Brewer fanned 19 and allowed 4 hits, striking out 10 in a row at one point.
 Brewer lost the game in the 12th inning when Oscar Charleston walked and Chaney White doubled him home.
-Williams fanned 25 or 27 in that game and allowed only one hit, a double by Newt Allen with one out in the eighth inning.
+Williams struck out 27 in that game and allowed only one hit, a double by Newt Allen with one out in the eighth inning.

 In 1937 Brewer went to the Dominican Republic to earn the big money being given out by Rafael Trujillo.
 Brewer beat Paige 4-2 with a no-hitter in the Dominican Republic that season but lost the championship contest to Paige on a Sammy Bankhead grand slam.
 In his first action in an official Negro League game since 1932, he lost a 1-0 duel to Bill Holland.